Changes to format of application documents due to COVID-19

 Upload your university course outline or syllabus, with the conversion rate from credits to hours, including a record of clinical hours, in the Applicant Portal.

-To determine equivalency to Canadian academic requirements, upload a completed Academic Coursework Requirements form in the CSHBC Applicant Portal.
+Upload a completed Academic Coursework Requirements form in the CSHBC Applicant Portal and use the following forms:

 - Applicants to become RAUDs: Academic Coursework Requirements Audiology Program (PDF)